PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 The Ether platform has pre-built APIs for both traditional and **alternative** credit data sources to accelerate data ingestion for sharper credit decisioning.
 This seems to be a function that Equifax also has.

-### Discover and Zest
+### Discover and Zest Partnership

 Discover Financial Services has entered an agreement with ZestFinance, a developer of underwriting software, to create what they call the world’s biggest platform for AI-based credit scoring according to a company release.

+In [2019 Lendit keynote](https://youtu.be/3sT7KcJz7g4) Discover CEO Roger Hochschild talked about the challenges in personal loans is that many of the credit losses are actually frauds.
+Due to this, traditional credit scoring would not work well.

+One of the motivations behind their partnership is *"explainability in fair lending"*.

+Zest CEO [Douglas Merrill](Douglas Merrill)[says](https://youtu.be/3sT7KcJz7g4) "if people finds that it matters to be explainable then they will find a way to explanable.
+Neural network is not materially harder to explain than, say, support vector machine."

 ### Summary

-There are a lot of activities in the space of applying new technologies (big data + machine learning) to credit scoring in financial services.
+There are a lot of activities in the space of applying new technologies (big data + machine learning) to credit scoring (not limited to financial industry).
 The competition is very fierce.

 The winners will need: great product + great people to execute + a viable philosophy/idea.
 Great execution that help customer making/saving lots of money without higher risk will be the key in building trust and opening doors to more customers.

+### After Thoughts

+* **Credit scoring team and Fraud team** should work together.
+You can score credit and price it appropriately.

+It has been my experience that in large banks teams unfortunately don't distinguish fraud and credit losses when they build commercial lending models.

+But you cannot score credit when it not actually credit.

+So my conclusion is an reiteration of what SAS Credit Scoring had figured out long ago:
+> **360 view of customer**, with a new touch: **do it fast and explainable** on commercial lending.

+* **Value goes beyond credit scoring**: combining 360 view data of customer + machine learning goes beyond credit scoring.
+It can improve dramatically **customer experience** in every touch point.

+However, there is a caveat: it may be hard to get to 360 for personal credit in the US as there is a force or traditional value that goes aginst it: the rights to **privacy**.
+This will prevent consolidating alternative data sources into a useful database.

+* **Winner takes it all** has been the rule of the game in platforms.
+It will happen to credit scoring as well.
+If we have a great product that has value to, say, banks, we should understand how their business work and what their pain points are, and how we can help them save cost and make more money.
+Talk to the buying decision maker.